duongphamcoder/html-css-training/practices/practice-two/README.md

 - Understand the concepts of Flex
 - Divide the breakpoint properly

+## Know Issues

+- Add CDNJS html-inspector but not working

 **Step one:** Clone the code folder from git to your device

 - Choose a path to save that file -> At that path open the command window